 Nursing education at College of Saint Mary began in 1969 with the establishment of the Associate of Science in Nursing (ASN) program.
 In 1983, the Bachelor of Science in Nursing completion (RN-BSN) program was added.
 The RN-BSN program was designed for registered nurses (RN) who had completed a basic program in nursing that leads to RN licensure.
 In 2014, the traditional/pre-licensure Bachelor of Science (BSN) program was added.
 Since then the ASN program officially closed in July 2015 and the RN-BSN program closed in May 2018.
-The BSN program is approved by the Nebraska Board of Nursing and fully accredited by the Accreditation Commission for Education in Nursing (ACEN) located at 3343 Peachtree Road NE, Suite 850, Atlanta, GA 30326, Telephone: 404-975-5000.
-The Practical Nursing Program (PN) was started in 2004.
+The BSN program is approved by the Nebraska Board of Nursing and accredited by the Accreditation Commission for Education in Nursing (ACEN) located at 3343 Peachtree Road NE, Suite 850, Atlanta, GA 30326, Telephone: 404-975-5000.